Stevie-Ray/hangtime-climbing-boards/README.md

 ## Data Structure

 The `/data` directory contains:
+- Raw JSON location data from each source

+The `/geojson` directory contains:
 - Individual GeoJSON files for each climbing board type
 - A combined GeoJSON file with all locations
-- Raw JSON location data from each source

 ## Automation